 Unfortunately our assessment and development centres are likely to turn in results that might disappoint.
 Until the point of assessment, it is a perfect science.
 After that, we begin to feel humble.

 So, one might ask if the answer is to live with poor leadership or to drop our standards.
 No, not really.
 The answer is to emphasise not just competence but also acceptance.
 The ability to see each executive as a complete and unique person with a combination of abilities and limitations is a great starting point.
 While the ability to learn all through one’s life is worth emphasising, the ability to respect that each executive will be different and brings unique gifts is equally important.

-As a coach, while I certainly work with my coachees to help them pay attention to some of their troubled zones, I also feel this strong urge to tell their sponsors to show greater acceptance of their gifts.
+As a Leader as coach, while I certainly work with my Internal Coaches to help them pay attention to some of their troubled zones, I also feel this strong urge to tell their sponsors to show greater acceptance of their gifts.

 The role of defining competencies is to promote learning and not encourage dissatisfaction with what one has.
 In fact it is this dissatisfaction that pushes organisations to believe that an outside hire might come with a closer fit to their competency definitions that the ones they already have and we all know how that goes.

 The truth is that leaders cannot be made to measure.
 As long as the fit is comfortable and does not pinch or suffocate, that is a good place to be in.